braincraft-gmbh/ansible-hcloud/README.md

 A [dynamic inventory script `hcloud.py`](https://github.com/hg8496/ansible-hcloud-inventory/) is used to gather the hosts available under the project with the respective API token and should be present in the playbook inventory path.
+This script is also included under `tests/inventory`.

 The [`hcloud-ansible` modules](https://github.com/thetechnick/hcloud-ansible)
 are also used and have been added to the role under `library/` for convenience.